mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 comments:   true
 categories: python R Scala Julia jupyter-notebook
 keywords:   python, R, Scala, Julia, jupyter notebook, data science
+tabs:       [Python 2, Python 3, R, Scala, Julia]
 ---

+How to create versatile environment, in which different languages are available and able to communicate with each other?
+Without changing program you work with and where data may be passed between specific structures characteristic for specified languages?
+This post will show you how to do it with four most powerful languages used in Data Science: __Python__, __R__, __Scala__ and __Julia__.

+## Introduction

 It is hard to choose "right" language for data analysis, especially if you are beginner and do not want to go into details about strengths and weaknesses of particular solutions.
-Should I choose R or python (2 or 3), maybe Julia would be better?
-What should I use to work with large data set?
+Should I choose R or python (2 or 3), maybe Julia would be faster?
+What should I use to work with large data sets?
 My answer is: use what you can!
 Take the best you can from several languages and make it work.
 This post will show you how.

-How to create versatile environment, in which different languages are available without changing program you work with and data may be passed between specific structures characteristic for specified languages?
-This post will show you how to do it with three most powerful languages used in Data Science: __Python__, __R__, __Scala__ and __Julia__.
+> Use what you can!
+Take the best you can!

 For demonstration I have chosen current versions of:

 | Language              | | Version    |
 |------------           | |---------   |